pavithramalkibasnayake/Extended-CDEN/README.md

 - Finally, the processed output matrix is returned.

 ### icadence.cost
-This function computes the cost (negative log-likelihood) for the extended conditional density estimation neural network based on the distribution.
+This function computes the cost (negative log-likelihood) for the improved conditional density estimation neural network based on the distribution.
 It incorporates regularization to prevent overfitting.
 ```
 icadence.cost <- function(weights, x, y, hidden.neurons, hidden.fcn, distribution, sd.norm, valid) {